 5. Instate meeting effectiveness best practices

 We have found that large groups of people working remotely usually results in more time in meetings.
-To that end, practicing meeting effectiveness techniques can help improve communication, productivity, and accomplishments during and post meetings.
+To that end, practicing meeting effectiveness techniques can help continuous improvement on communication, productivity, and accomplishments during and post meetings.
 Meeting effectiveness best-practice techniques include:

 - Establish agendas with clear objectives: While obvious, it is striking how many meetings lack written agendas that are distributed in advance; thus missing the opportunity to get all participants aligned on the session objectives and approach.
 Creating a meeting agenda allows the organizer to think through, in advance, how best to structure the meeting, participants required, meeting goals, and outcomes of a successful meeting.
 Meetings that lack structure and clear objectives waste people’s time.

 - Keep meeting on-track: if it is not clear who is running the meeting, designating a chair should be the first item of business.
 A key role for the chair is to keep the group following and focused on the agenda.
 An excellent technique for addressing off-topic issues that come up is to maintain a “parking-lot” list of issues to be addressed either at the end of the session or at another time.

 - Document action items & next steps: Always assign one individual to capture action items resulting from the meeting.
 The action log should include clear descriptions of what is to be done, who is to do it, and by when.
 Once all agenda items have been completed, the chair should review the action item list and distribute it to all members shortly after the meeting conclusion.